Plate Tectonics And Earthquakes

 Geology of the San Francisco Bay Region by Doris Sloan, UC Press

 Illuminates the colorful geologic mosaic that surrounds San Francisco Bay and lucidly explains the complex and fascinating processes that have forged it over millions of years.

 The Great Earthquake and Firestorms of 1906: How San Francisco Nearly Destroyed Itself by Philip L. Fradkin, UC Press, 2006

 Detailed story of the 1906 earthquake and the reconstruction that followed.

 Earthquake Exodus 1906 by Richard Schwartz, RSB Books, 2006

 The story of the refugees of the 1906 earthquake who fled from San Francisco to the East Bay and how their lives were saved by the relief effort that was mounted there.

 Putting Down Roots in Earthquake Country: Your Handbook for the San Francisco Bay Region

 Free 31-page handbook from the USGS on earthquake preparedness in the Bay Area.
-Available as a free download or in hard copy by calling the American Red Cross Bay Area Chapter at (510)595-4459.
+Available as a free download or in hard copy by calling the American Red Cross Bay Area Chapter.

 A general reader’s guide to California earthquakes, combining current research with practical safety information.